V1TO-C/IB_MCP/README.md

 ## Overview

 This project provides an Interactive Brokers (IB) API interface using the Model Context Protocol (MCP).
-There are several ways to interact with Interactive Brokers, like the TWS API, the WEB API, Excel RTD and FIX among others.
-This project is built on top of Interactive Brokers WEB API.
+There are several ways to interact with Interactive Brokers, like the [TWS API](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/), the WEB API, [Excel RTD](https://www.interactivebrokers.com/campus/ibkr-api-page/excel-rtd/#introduction) and FIX among others.
+This project is built on top of Interactive Brokers [WEB API](https://www.interactivebrokers.com/campus/ibkr-api-page/webapi-doc/#introduction-0).

-IB offers two types of Authentication to their WebAPI, one for retail and individual clients and one for institutional and third party developers.
 This development uses the retail authentication process which is managed using the Client Portal Gateway, a small Java program used to route local web requests with appropriate authentication.

 ## Architecture

-The project consists of 3 main components:
+The project consists of 4 main components:

 *   **api_gateway:** Runs the Interactive Brokers Client Portal Gateway in a Docker container to enable secure access to the IB REST API.
 *   **ticker_service:** This service is responsible for maintaining the Interactive Brokers session by periodically calling the `/tickle` endpoint to prevent session timeouts, as detailed in the 'Reopen Session' section.
 This service runs in a Docker container.
+*   **routers_generator:** Based on official documentation it automatically creates FastAPI routers and saves them in the routers directory.
-*   **mcp_server:** MCP server that interacts with API gateway.
-This service also runs in a Docker container.
+*   **mcp_server:** MCP server built with FastMCP that interacts with API gateway by adding the routers previously generated This service also runs in a Docker container.

 ### 📦 Interactive Brokers Client Portal Gateway Docker Container